This pest profile is dedicated to a small (but very viscous) insect known as bed bug (Cimex lectularius).

 This parasite doesn’t like to spend too much time on its host.
 Once done with feeding, it will return to a safe place where it won’t be noticed, typically a couch or somewhere near the bedding.
 These places are usually clustered with adults, young ones, and eggs.

-There are a many ways for a dwelling to become bed bug infested.
+There are many ways for a dwelling to become bed bug-infested.
 Here are a few examples:

 Modern methods of bed bug control include:

 - use of organic and inorganic materials.

 The use of pesticides remains the most popular choice but it has its drawbacks.
 The application of a pesticide may lead to dispersal of the bed bugs which leads to spreading the infestation.
 Also, some bed bugs have developed resistance against DDT and pyrethroids which has created the need for advanced chemical approaches.
 Cyhalothrin is officially listed as the most effective insecticide against bed bugs.

 What to do in case of a bed bug infestation

 If you suspect or know for sure that your dwelling is infested with bed bugs, then you better enlist the help of professionals right away.
 Do not attempt to deal with the situation on your own as you might not be using the right pesticides.

 Bed bugs are very intuitive and they will be on the move once they sense you are on to them.
 That is why you need the help of specialists who know what chemicals will work best against the pesky insects.
 This is the only way to be sure that the colony will be isolated and effectively eradicated.